-Fat is harvested by hand as performed by Dr. Liu.
+Fat is harvested with a cannula by Dr. Liu.
 This fat is then processed to distill it and maintain its viability so that it can be placed back into your face.
 The processed fat is then injected by Dr. Liu into the face to restore facial volume.
-Dr. Liu’s technique for facial fat does not require any incisions.
+Dr. Liu’s technique for facial fat does not require any large incisions.

-The surgery is performed at an off-site surgery center where IV (intravenous) sedation is given, but only in very rare cases would general anesthesia be used.
+The surgery is performed at an off-site surgery center where IV (intravenous) sedation or general anesthesia is available.

 Fat grafting typically takes about 1 – 2 hours from start to finish.

-Side effects are usually minimal.
+Side effects are usually minor.
 Some bruising and swelling may appear at the areas of fat harvesting and placement but should be gone within a week or two.

 As with all medical procedures, there are some possible complications.
 While rare, you should call your doctor if you experience: